 1. Faculty office assignments are made by the Seaver Dean’s Office in consultation

-with the appropriate divisional dean.
-Classroom assignments are made by the divisional
+with the appropriate divisional chairperson.
+Classroom assignments are made by the

 2. Special Programs schedules the use of facilities in Tyler Campus Center (Fireside Room, Joslyn Plaza, Adamson Plaza).